We will be closed Monday July 5, 2021 for Independence Day. Thank you.

 - A personal and family health history form

-- A medical examination (which must include a genital exam for indications of sexually transmissible infections)
+- A medical examination (which must include a visual genital exam for indications of sexually transmissible infections)

 - Blood testing to identify blood type and Rh factor.